allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 1. Rebuilding it from the very beginning.
 Just by adding the values in correct order.
 2. Keeping it balanced all the time, as the new values are added.

 B-tree implements the second option.
-A feature, which makes the tree balanced all the time is called self-balancing.
+A feature which makes the tree balanced all the time is called self-balancing.

 ### Self-balancing algorithm by example